kriasoft/react-starter-kit/README.md

 - `yarn build` — Compiles and bundles the app for deployment
 - `yarn lint` — Validate the code using ESLint
 - `yarn tsc` — Validate the code using TypeScript compiler
-- `yarn test` — Run unit tests with Jest, Supertest
+- `yarn test` — Run unit tests with Vitest, Supertest
 - `yarn edge deploy` — Deploys the app to Cloudflare

 ## How to Deploy